 Once an easy way to make use of overripe bananas as long as you had a few other simple baking ingredients lying around, banana bread has risen to the forefront of our baking conversations in recent months—right up there with sourdough bread.

-As the loaves pile up and we chow down on this dense, perfectly sweat bread day after day for breakfast, second breakfast, snack time, and dessert, the question arises: Is this bread, which is made largely from fruit bad, for you?
-We investigated.
+As the loaves pile up and we chow down on this dense, perfectly sweet bread day after day for breakfast, second breakfast, snack time, and dessert, the question arises: Is banana bread healthy?
+We chatted with a dietician and a nutritionist about what they think about this sweet treat.
 Scroll ahead for everything you need to know about this ultra-popular baked good.

 What Is Banana Bread?

 The first-ever banana bread recipe was published by Pillsbury in 1933, which was right in the middle of the Great Depression.
-Thanks to food scarcity, the Great Depression was a time when people worked hard to use every scrap of food they did have, which included making use of over overripe, otherwise inedible bananas.
+Thanks to food scarcity, the Great Depression was a time when people worked hard to use every scrap of food they had, which included making use of over overripe, otherwise inedible, bananas.

 Why Is It So Popular Right Now?

 Many of us can relate to wanting to put as much space between grocery trips as possible.